By Your Headspace Mindfulness & Meditation Experts

 So many things about the holidays are, quite honestly, out of your hands.
 You can’t control whether your flight will be delayed or prevent your uncle from drinking too much at dinner.
 That’s why the usual tips for coping with holiday stress — for example, “Start planning sooner” or “Shop online to avoid the crowds” — aren’t always helpful, because life is unpredictable.
-Even if you successfully plan ahead and shop online hassle-free, there may be other situations that arise that will throw you for a loop.
+Even if you successfully plan ahead and shop online hassle-free (like a gift of Headspace), there may be other situations that arise that will throw you for a loop.

 Instead, learning to change the way we relate to things that happen during the holidays and becoming more at ease with uncertainty can make a difference when we’re trying to cope with holiday stress.
 See if any of the following tips might work for you: